Van Buren County, Arkansas

 Van Buren County is a county located in the U.S. state of Arkansas.
 As of the 2020 census, the population was 15,796.
 The county seat is Clinton.
 The county was formed on November 11, 1833, and named for Martin Van Buren, President of the United States, who was Vice President at the time of the county's formation.
-Van Buren County was a dry county until November 3, 2020 as the county residents voted to make it a wet county.

-Van Buren County should not be confused with the city of Van Buren, which is located approximately 100 miles to the west in Crawford County just north of Fort Smith.
+Van Buren County was a dry county until November 3, 2020, as the county residents voted to make it a wet county.
+Van Buren County, not be confused with the city of Van Buren, which is located approximately 100 miles to the west in Crawford County just north of Fort Smith.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 724 sqmi, of which 708 sqmi is land and 16 sqmi (2.2%) is water.